Morthy/sunhaven-mods/CustomItems/docs/CustomItems.md

 For furniture, the image you provide (e.g. 61000.png) will be what is displayed in the game world when the furniture is placed.

-Keep in mind that Sun Haven is a pixel based game so will enlarge your image when rendered in-game.
+Keep in mind that Sun Haven is a pixel based game and so will enlarge your image when rendered in-game.
 The furniture will be rendered at around 4x the actual image size.

 A furniture definition looks like this.
 Note that not all decoration fields are required.